mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 ### 4.5 History {#history}

-The *history* of the app is a list of all revisions that have been committed.
+The history of the app is a list of all revisions that have been committed.
 To view the history of the app, click the **History** button in the **Changes** pane, or choose the **Version Control** > **History** menu item.

-{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/history-button.png" alt="History Button" >}}
+{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/history-button.png" max-width=60% class="image-border" alt="History Button" >}}

 The revisions are shown in reverse chronological order (newest is at top of list).
-The history dialog shows you revision number, date, time, author and message of each revision.
+The history dialog shows you revision number, date, time, author, and message of each revision.

-Select a revision to see additional details such as related Developer Portal stories, changed documents, Studio Pro version and changes on disk.
+Select a revision to see additional details, such as related Developer Portal stories, changed documents, Studio Pro version, and changes on disk.
 Icons summarize the kinds of changes that happened in the app.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/history-of-dialog.png" >}}

 ## 5 Reverting Changes

 Changes that have not yet been committed can be reverted.
 Say, for example, that you have made a lot of changes to a page and you are not happy with the result.
-You can revert the page to the original: that is, the state of the page before you started making changes.
+You can revert the page to the original state, that is, the state of the page before you started making changes.

 Deletes of documents, folders, and modules can also be reverted.
-This will bring them back into the app.
-Note that you will get back the latest version you have *committed*.
-For example, if you commit, make some changes to a microflow, and then delete the microflow, reverting the delete will give you the microflow without the changes that you made.
+This brings them back into the app.
+Note that you will get back the latest version you have committed.
+For example, if you commit, make some changes to a microflow, and then delete the microflow, reverting the delete gives you the microflow without the changes that you made.

 You can revert changes in the **Changes** pane, from **Version Control** > **Revert All Changes**, or from the right-click menu on the document you want to revert.